 Decorating our new home has been a blast.
 We didn’t have to do much in terms of updates, but one of my favorite transformations is in our guest bedroom.
-It’s incredible what a fresh coat of white paint can do for a room.
-We decided to update the brown paneling with Sherwin Williams white paint in Alabaster and pulled up the carpet to expose the beautiful hardwood floors, which instantly made the room feel larger.
-Since we don’t use this space that often, it’s the one room I did not want to splurge on, so I pulled out old thrift and flea market finds that I’ve collected over the years.
+It’s incredible what a fresh wallpaper can do for a room.
+We decided to update the brown paneling with some DIY peel and stick wallpaper that was really easy to apply, and very affordable!
+They had loads of colors and patterns to choose from but we went for a simple white in order to open the space up.
+We pulled up the carpet too to expose the beautiful hardwood floors, which instantly made the room feel larger.
+Hardwood floors are so popular these days and it’s clear to see why.
+Apparently, it’s important to clean the flooring to remove any footprints or stains from the wooden floors.
+That’s why most people get the best steam mop for wood floors to ensure they stay in good condition and always look beautiful.
+Anyway, since we don’t use this space that often, it’s the one room I did not want to splurge on, so I pulled out old thrift and flea market finds that I’ve collected over the years.
+We considered going for a two and a half men house decor theme for a while, but in the end it scaled back to some of our thrifted finds being brought in instead.
 It’s so fun to see these items being used in a fresh new space.
-Every single thing in this room is either thrifted or DIY!
+Nearly everything thing in this room is either thrifted or DIY!

 Moving and decorating can be expensive.
 However, there are a handful of items you can almost always count on finding at thrift stores.
-Decorating with these thrifted finds not only add a little character to your home, but leave room in the budget for you to splurge on big ticket items.
+Decorating with these thrifted finds not only add a little character to your home, but leave room in the budget for you to splurge on big-ticket items.
+It can also leave some room in your budget to get the right home insurance quote to cover those big-ticket items.
+My friend told me that simplyinsurance.com can provide some versatile coverage so get started today if you’re in the market for it.
+Then your lovely upgrades will be covered.
 Here are a few things you can find at the thrift store to upgrade your home:

 Key bowls, coffee table bowls, nightstand bowls – you name it.
 If you need a bowl for any table around your house, head to Goodwill or your favorite thrift store for endless possibilities.